 It was thus part of the Cold War tension that West Germany and East Germany drew each other in the first round of the 1974 World Championship, hosted by West Germany, to play in what was surely the most politically tense match in the history of the World Cup.
 (The two Germanys had started the process of normalization in the early 1970s, and had only recognised each other in the Basic Treaty of 1972.)

 1974 World Cup

-The East Germany v West Germany match was to be the last match of the first round, which had started well for both teams: West Germany had defeated Chile and Australia, while the East Germans had defeated Australia and tied Chile.
+The East Germany v West Germany match was to be the last tie of the first round, which had started well for both teams: West Germany had defeated Chile and Australia, while the East Germans had defeated Australia and drew against Chile.
 As Australia and Chile drew 0-0 in their last match, it became clear that both German teams would qualify, no matter the result of the match in Hamburg.

 Nevertheless, the East Germans had a good team as well; the East German champions, FC Magdeburg, had also won European glory a month before when they won the European Cup Winners Cup by defeating AC Milan 2-0.
 Many players had good Olympic experience, having won bronze at the 1972 Olympics (and they would win gold in 1976).

 The players from both sides were very aware of the importance of the match.
 Still, the West Germans were, prior to the game, largely dismissing the East Germans, sure of a victory that would give them the group victory.
 In spite of this apparent arrogance, many East German fans supported the West German side, living as they did under a communist regime that was highly restrictive.
 Only 1,500 specially selected East German fans were allowed to travel to Hamburg by train, for a match with 60,000 spectators.